ymath-io/ymath.io/content/courses/exponents/properties/same-base/index.md

 The bases of the powers have to be the same for both of these properties to work.
 This is why we have been referring to them as the same base properties.
 For example, if you try to simplify $x^2\cdot y^3$, you will not get anywhere since it's already simplified.
 $$x^2 \cdot y^3=(xx)(yyy)$$
 $$\neq x^5\neq y^5 \neq (x+y)^5 \neq (xy)^5$$
 In case you missed it, all the expressions on the second line are **not equal** to the expressions on the first line.

+Likewise, $\frac{x^2}{y^3}$ can't be simplified any further.

 Don't make up new properties unless you know that they're true.
 Chances are, the "property" will be false!

-Likewise, $\frac{x^2}{y^2}$

 Speaking of incorrect properties, make sure the powers are being multiplied, not added together, when you use the Product of Powers Property.
 After all, it's not called the Addition of Powers Property.
 $$x^2+x^3\neq x^5$$